The Soldier's Details

 - Yamane (carpenter’s shop) Niihama

 - Niihama, Wakayama-Okinawa, USS Sanctuary Okinawa-Manila, USS Bingham, Manila‐Sydney, HMS Speaker, Sydney-Fremantle, HMT Dominion Monarch.

-From Java Eddie was selected to work on Burma-Thai Railway with ‘D’ Force Thailand, Java Party No. 6, P Battalion.
+From Java Eddie was selected to work on Burma-Thai Railway with ‘D’ Force Thailand, Java Party No. 6 A Party arriving Singapore 7 Jan 1943.
 This Force was in fact referred to as Dunlop Force, ‘Weary’ Dunlop was their Officer in Charge.
-Please read further

 When the railway was completed by end of December 1943, the Japanese began moving POWs from Burma and Thailand south to one of 4 or 5 larger camps, such as Tamarkan, Tamuang.

 It would have been in early to mid 1944 Adams was selected from Tamuang as being fit by the Japanese to work in Japan.
 Eddie was with a large number of 2/4th men selected to sail on ‘Rashin Maru’.
 The men were returned to Singapore to stay River Valley Road Transit Camp to await their ship.

 ‘Rashin Maru’ took 70 days to reach Moji, Japan.

 Eddie was amongst a large number of 2/4th men sent to Yamane and Niihama copper mine, Japan.
 He worked with Jim Elliott in the carpenters section.